K-Culture: A New Way to Experience It Through Crowdfunding

 ✨ K-Content: Now at the Center of Investment and Consumption.

-The Netflix animated film *K-Pop Demon Hunters* topped the global viewership charts, accumulating a total of 220.8 million viewing hours.
+The Netflix animated film *K-Pop Demon Hunters* topped the global viewership charts, accumulating 220.8 million viewing hours.
 The OST track “Golden” reached No. 2 on the Billboard Hot 100 chart.

-Along with this, virtual idol groups and idols created through fan-participation projects are also achieving success in the global market.
-Recently, one virtual idol group surpassed 1 million copies in first-week sales of their debut album and 500 million cumulative views on YouTube.
+In addition, virtual idol groups and idols created through fan-participation projects are also achieving success in the global market.
+Recently, one virtual idol group sold over 1 million copies of their debut album in its first week alone and surpassed 500 million cumulative views on YouTube.

 In this way, K-content is becoming a major force that connects culture and consumption in the daily lives of fans around the world.
 In fact, according to data compiled by a Korean startup investment database platform, domestic and international investors have invested approximately 67.7 billion won in K-pop entertainment startups as of 2025.
 This represents an increase of more than 225% from the 20.8 billion won invested during the same period in 2020.